Postpartum core exercises need to be easy and approachable.

 - As you inhale, let everything relax.

-- As you exhale, you are going to imagine your ASIS bones drawing together toward the middle of your lower abdomen to engage your low belly.
-(Watch the video if you are confused!)
+- As you exhale, imagine your ASIS bones drawing together toward the middle of your lower abdomen to engage your low belly.

 With some practice, you should feel the soft part of your belly (also known as your lower transverse) firm up slightly as you exhale.